 Electric Arc Furnace Process

-Electric arc furnaces are used for melting of steel.
+An electric arc furnace is used for the melting of steel.
 Direct arc electric furnaces are very popular for the melting of alloy steels and range in size from a few kilograms, for laboratory units, to in excess of 100 tonnes per batch.
-Typically units found in foundries are in the range of 1 to 10 tonnes.
-The furnace generally consists of a cylindrical steel shell (Spherical bottom) which is lined with acid or basic refractoriness.
+Typically, units found in foundries are in the range of 1 to 10 tonnes.
+The furnace generally consists of a cylindrical steel shell (spherical bottom) which is lined with acid or basic refractoriness.

-The roof which can normally swing away to facilitate charging, generally contains three carbon electrodes (or water cooled graphite electrodes) operating on a high tension three-phase power supply.
-These electrodes protrude vertically through the roof and an electric current passes directly through them and into the metal bath.
+The roof, which can normally swing away to facilitate charging, generally contains three carbon electrodes (or water-cooled graphite electrodes) operating on a high-tension three-phase power supply.
+These electrodes protrude vertically through the roof, and an electric current passes directly through them and into the metal bath.
 The distance between the electrodes and the metal bath is automatically controlled and determines the power input into the bath.
 So that it produces a stable arc.
-Temperature of the melt can be easily controlled and regulated.
+The temperature of the melt can be easily controlled and regulated.

-Expensive alloying elements such as Chromium, Nickel, and Tungsten etc. can be easily added without any loss by oxidation.
+Expensive alloying elements such as chrome, nickel, tungsten, etc. can be easily added without any loss by oxidation.

-There is complete absence of fumes and gases which are present in fuel fired gases.
-This ensures excellent control on the quality of the melt and leads to production of very high quality castings.
+There is a complete absence of fumes and gases that are present in fuel-fired gases.
+This ensures excellent control of the quality of the melt and leads to the production of very high-quality castings.

 1. High cost of electricity and cost of equipment.

 Generally consist of a horizontal barrel shape steel shell lined with refractories.
 Melting is affected by the arcing between two horizontally opposed carbon electrodes or graphite electrodes.
 Heating is via radiation from the arc to the charge.